redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/0.1-deployment/README.md

 These pre-flight checks should be performed just right after the deployment.
 You can also use them to double-check that everything is ok before your demo...

+### Both local and external lab architectures

-Go (`ssh ansible@<ip>`) to the server where AAP, Gitea, ... are deployed, so either the local server or the server deployed in AWS (external lab architecture) and check:
+Go (`ssh ansible@<ip>`) to the server where AAP, Gitea, ... are deployed.
+In case that you have two servers, so when using external lab architecture, the server running those services is the one in AWS).

+Check:

 * SOCKS proxy: